mlswg/mls-architecture/draft-rescorla-mls-architecture.md

 service must be dealt with as a customer service matter, not via technology.

-Because the DS is responsible for providing initial keying material to Clients, it can provide stale keys.
+Because the DS is responsible for providing the initial keying material to Clients, it can provide stale keys.
 This doesn't inherently lead to compromise of the message stream, but does allow it to attack forward security to a limited extent.